ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 There must be a whitespace after a `,` in a parameter list (method definition and method call).

 ## Naming
-We always use english names.
+We always use English names.
 ### Packages
 Package names are all lowercase, with consecutive words simply concatenated together (no underscores).
 For example, com.example.deepspace
 ### Classes